FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

 ## Using SPARK MAX Smart Motion

-An alternative to generating the trapezoidal profile ourself and following it is to use a built-in feature of the SPARK MAXes: Smart Motion.
-This feature allows you to enter into the controller the max velocity and max acceleration you would like the motion profile, as well as the velocity PID terms.
+An alternative to generating the trapezoidal profile ourselves and following it is to use a built-in feature of the SPARK MAXes: Smart Motion.
+This feature allows you to enter into the controller the max velocity and max acceleration you would like in the motion profile, as well as the velocity PID terms.
 Then, you simply tell it to go to a certain encoder position, and it will automatically generate the trapezoidal motion profile to achieve that.
 It's incredibly easy to set up, making it a great way to quickly achieve motion profiled control.

 ```java
 public class Elevator extends SnailSubsystem {